 More than 40% of American men will experience high BPH (Benign Prostate Hypertrophy) or enlarged prostate.
 The prostate is located just below where the bladder empties into the urethra.
 As the prostate becomes enlarged, the flow of urine to the urethra slows down.
 It is important to keep in mind that in men, the prostate gland is the most likely area where cancer may develop.
 Thus, it is important that as men age, they regularly have prostate check-ups.

 - Frequent urination (including having to get up multiple times during the night)

 - Still feeling as though one has to urinate after just urinating

 If you have some of the symptoms of high BPH, it is important to consult with a physician.
 It is impossible to determine from symptoms alone if you have an enlarged prostate or a more serious condition such as prostate cancer.
 In order for an enlarged prostate to be diagnosed properly, prostate cancer must first be ruled out.
 Additionally, prostate enlargement, if left untreated, can block the flow of urine out of the bladder and can cause bladder, urinary tract, and/or kidney problems.

 What Causes High BPH?

-Fortunately today, there are natural ways in which to treat high BPH without the need of invasive surgeries.
+Fortunately today, there are natural ways in addressing high BPH without the need for invasive surgeries.
 There are natural progesterone creams and supplements for men on the market that provide the right amount of hormones that enable one to achieve hormonal balance.